 For Mac Users.

-- Select the Desired Voice Memo > Delete from the top right corner.
+1. Open the Voice Memos App.
+Select the Desired Voice Memo and tap on Delete from the top right corner.

 Delete Email Messages and Attachments

-You can prevent iCloud storage Is Full by routinely deleting email from your iCloud email account.
-That’s because Mail with large attachments acquires lots of space, so delete if you don’t need them.
+You can prevent iCloud storage from being full by routinely deleting email from your iCloud email account.
+That’s because Mail with large attachments requires lots of space, so delete if you don’t need them.

 Similarly, if you toggle on Messages in iCloud to sync across all your peripherals, all your attachments and messages acquire lots of space on your iCloud storage.
 So make a habit of frequently deleting unwanted messages and attachments.